Jet Li: Personal life

 In 2013, Li revealed that he suffers from hyperthyroidism and had been dealing with the issue for the past three years.
-In 2016, he stated that he had recovered from his illness and that accepting fewer film offers was due to his charity work and not because of his health conditions.
+In 2016, Li stated that he was accepting fewer film offers due to his charity work rather than his illness, from which he had recovered.

-In his free time he likes to play badminton and table tennis, ride his bicycle, read and meditate.
+Li likes to play badminton and table tennis, ride his bicycle, read and meditate in his free time.
 He collects rare Tibetan beads.
-He says he is never bored in his free time.